Running a local TON

 : Enable debug mode

-For complete technical details, see.
+For complete technical details, see the full parameter list.

 MyLocalTon features a user-friendly interface:

-Lite-client access setup
+Lite client access setup

 MyLocalTon generates permanent private/public keys for secure lite-server and validator-engine-console connections: